severalnines/docs/user-guide/mysql/manage.rst

 To remove a host, just select the host and click on the *Remove* button.

 ..
-Attention:: We strongly recommend user to avoid removing nodes from this page if it still holds a role inside ClusterControl.
+Attention:: We strongly recommend users to avoid removing node from this page if it still holds a role inside ClusterControl.

 Configurations
 ``````````````